What to Wear for Outdoor Winter Portraits

 As a natural light photographer, I love, love, love shooting outdoor portraits.
 I actually shoot them all year round.
 Why not?
 Canada has four beautiful and distinct seasons.
 Today I’m going to be addressing the winter season and how to dress stylish, yet warm for your outdoor winter session.
 This advice can be used for any sort of outdoor winter portrait session.
 I’ve shot maternity, engagement, wedding and baby photos outside in the winter.
 The winter wonderland look is just so breathtaking.
 You just need to dress warm enough, while still looking stylish.

 Since the winter landscape will mostly be white snow with evergreen trees, deep colours stand out very well against the white and dark green colours.
-I suggest deep blues, purple, red or browns.
-Black is fine as well as you’re not wearing too much of it.
+I suggest blues, purple, red, burgundy, grey or brown tones.
+Black is fine as well as long as you’re not wearing too much of it.
 After all, you don’t want your black clothes to get lost amongst the dark green of the pine trees.
 And since there will most likely be snow in the background, avoid wearing too much white or cream or else you’ll blend right in with the snow.

 Textured fabric photographs beautifully.
 Think regular or cable knit sweaters, wool and tweed.
 One thing I will say is that if you’re going to wear a sweater, don’t choose one that has been washed too many times.
 You know the kind I’m talking about–the sweater that is covered in lint balls.
 Lint balls photograph horribly in photos–especially close up shots.